mumba-org/mumba/README.md

 What you can do with it?
 What is it for?
 ------

-  - A distributed twitter?
+  A distributed twitter?
-  - So, do you mean Mastodon?
+  So, do you mean Mastodon?
-  - No. Mastodon is federated. this "distributed whatever" can use its own desined gRPC's distributed on every user node communicating with them in a p2p fashion.
+  No. Mastodon is federated. this "distributed whatever" can use its own desined gRPC's distributed on every user node communicating with them in a p2p fashion.

-    You can create a distributed database with a Raft logic for instanc.
-A CRDT editor or a multiplayer game.
+  You can create a distributed database, a CRDT editor or a multiplayer game.
-    You can use RPC to leverage/bootstrap others low latency protocols like UDP, WebRTC or WebSockets if RPC is not a good fit.
+  You can use RPC to leverage/bootstrap other low latency protocols like UDP, WebRTC or WebSockets if RPC is not a good fit.
-    But having a common ground to form a network of peers with the same api can create wonderful applications
+  But having a common ground to form a network of peers with the same api can a wonderful launchpad for distributed application

+  Of course, you can distribute normal local applications or applications that consume and render consuming other apis from the network, it doesnt need to be fancy as a distributed storage application, but the potential is there and you can use it as you grow

 Architecture
 -----